anunnaki7/Master-Perionica/README.md

 ## ✨ About The Project

-**Master Perionica** is a professionally designed and developed website for a premium car wash service.
+**Master Perionica** is a professionally designed and developed website for a premium laundry wash service.
 The site showcases the business's services, pricing, location, and contact information with a clean, modern, and fully responsive design.

 > 🎯 **Goal:** Provide an intuitive and visually appealing online presence that converts visitors into customers.